|Cash Back Rating:||4.1 / 5|

 |Other things to know||Other things to know||Other things to know|

-Though it lacks a sign-up bonus and earns the same flat-rate cash back as the Active Cash card (assuming you pay off your bill each month), the Double Cash has a couple of key advantages worth considering.
-For one, its balance transfer offer is a bit more generous than the Active Cash card’s.
-You’ll enjoy 18 months of 0% intro APR (13.99%-23.99% variable APR after that) on balance transfers, versus just 15 months from account opening of 0% intro APR on qualifying balance transfers (14.99% to 24.99% variable APR after that) with the Active Cash.
-The Double Cash also gives you a bit more flexibility over how you use your rewards, since you can pair the card with a Citi travel card to transfer points to travel partners – sometimes at a higher point value.
+Though it earns the same flat-rate rewards as the Active Cash card (assuming you pay off your bill each month), the Double Cash has a couple of key advantages.
+For one, its balance transfer offer is a bit more generous than the Active Cash card.
+You’ll enjoy 18 months of 0% intro APR (19.24% to 29.24% variable APR after that) on balance transfers, versus just 15 months from account opening of 0% intro APR on qualifying balance transfers (20.24%, 25.24% or 29.99% variable APR after that) with the Active Cash.
+The Double Cash also gives you slightly more flexibility over how you use your rewards, since you can pair the card with a Citi travel card to transfer points to travel partners – sometimes at a higher point value.

-While its cash back rate on general purchases (1.5%) falls short of the Active Cash card’s, the Chase Freedom Unlimited card offers far more rewards flexibility toward travel.
-Instead of pure cash back, you’ll earn Ultimate Rewards points that can be redeemed for cash back, travel and more. and These points can also be transferred to a higher-tier Chase card and redeemed for travel at an up to 50% higher value.
-Plus, along with the 1.5% cash back you’ll earn on general purchase, you’ll earn a higher flat rate in practical categories like travel booked with Chase, dining and drugstore purchases.
+While its 1.5 percent cash back rate on general purchases falls short of the Active Cash card’s, the Chase Freedom Unlimited card offers far more travel rewards flexibility.
+Instead of pure cash back, you’ll earn Ultimate Rewards points that you can redeem for cash back, travel and more.
+These points can also be transferred to a higher-tier Chase card and redeemed for travel at an up to 50% higher value.
+Plus, along with the 1.5% cash back you’ll earn on general purchases, you’ll earn a higher flat rate in practical categories like travel booked with Chase, dining and drugstore purchases.

 How to use the Wells Fargo Active Cash Card

-- If you have multiple rewards cards, use the Active Cash card for all spending that earns less than 2% back on your existing cards.
+- If you have multiple rewards cards, use the Active Cash card for all spending that earns less than 2% cash rewards back on your existing cards.

-- If you need to transfer a balance, be sure to do so within the first 120 days of opening your account; otherwise, your balance transfer fee will jump from 3% to 5% (or $5, whichever is higher).
+- If you need to transfer a balance, be sure to do so within the first 120 days of opening your account; otherwise, your balance transfer fee will jump from intro 3% up to 5% (or $5 minimum, whichever is higher).

 - Pay your cellphone bill with the card for up to $600 of protection against covered damage or theft (keep in mind a $25 deductible applies).

-Is the Wells Fargo Active Cash Card worth it?
+Is the Wells Fargo Active Cash Card right for you?

-The Wells Fargo Active Cash Card charges no annual fee, carries one of the most competitive flat cash back rates on the market and even includes a generous sign-up bonus and intro APR offers – so for us it’s a no-brainer: Yes, the Active Cash is absolutely worth an application.
-If cash back is your focus and you want to avoid the headache of tracking categories or juggling multiple cards, the Active Cash should be one of your first stops.
+The Wells Fargo Active Cash Card charges no annual fee, carries one of the most competitive flat cash rewards rates on the market and even includes a generous welcome bonus and intro APR offers – so for us, it’s a no-brainer: Yes, the Active Cash is absolutely worth an application.
+If cash back is your focus and you want to avoid the headache of tracking categories or juggling multiple cards, the Active Cash should be high on your list.

 All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.